Updated: Jul 17

 This may seem an obvious point but seriously, get out there and have some adventures.
 Build up your own wealth of experience out there in all conditions.
 Have your own stories to tell.
-If you’re not confident – go on a specific course.
+If you’re not confident on a particular aspect of the syllabus – go on a specific course (see point 3 below).

 I was lucky for both summer and winter ML in that I already had completed a round of Munros mainly in winter.
 I’d gone from someone unable to understand even the basics of a map when I started out, to leading groups in winter 6 years later.
 I’d had wild camping epics (in both summer and winter) and been a member of several mountaineering clubs from where I was able to learn skills, hone skills, pass on these skills and have folks as bonkers as me to plan some quite insane trips with.

-So I was able to go on the summer ML training and almost go straight into the assessment and pass first time on both occasions.
-Even so, I was extremely nervous and I had practiced everything beforehand - including meeting up with some of the others on my training course to practice the skills needed.
+So I was able to go on the summer ML training and almost go straight into the assessment and pass first time.
+Even so, I was extremely nervous.
+I had practiced everything beforehand - including meeting up with some of the others on my training course to practice the skills needed.
 However, despite being an experienced mountain walker, the ML ropework was completely new to me.

 2. Quality Mountain Days

 You will need a minimum (and that’s the key word here – minimum) of 20 quality mountain days as defined by Mountain Training even to get onto the summer ML training and have these logged on their Digital logbook system.
-You will need at least three different mountain areas – so brilliant if you live in the Lakes or Snowdonia, but you’ll have to drag yourself elsewhere a few times.
+You will need at least three different mountain areas – so brilliant, but if you live in the Lakes or Snowdonia you’ll have to drag yourself elsewhere quite a few times.
 For winter, basically you'll need to spent a lot of time in the Highlands of Scotland.

-I get asked this a lot and see this on a lot of forums on social media regularly: “Do you think this will count as a QMD?”.
+I get asked this a lot and see this on a lot of forums on social media regularly: “Do you think this will count as a QMD (Quality Mountain Day)?”.

 Mountain Training are quite (OK very) prescriptive about what constitutes a QMD – both for Summer and Winter (the links will take you to the QMD pages for both schemes).
 If you have been out in the hills and think you’ve clocked a QMD then beyond the tick boxes:

 Write some detail in your description of the day.
 Really explain it, your thought processes, grid references for key places, who you were with and anything else interesting or epic that happened.
-Solo days out can also be counted but this is a leadership award and they will want you to have led groups.
+Solo days out can also be counted as it shows your personal competence, but this is a leadership award and they will want you to have led groups too.

 I’ve also heard folks saying things like “Oh, I can’t go climbing today as I hurt my wrist so I’m going to go and do a QMD instead.”

 It’s highly unlikely that will be a QMD.
-Perhaps I was lucky in not having to go and tick box new QMDs and had a good share of epics.
+Perhaps I was lucky in not having to go and tick box new QMDs and had a good share of epics already.
 But just relax about QMDs.
 If you have an epic day or learn/use a range of tricks then great.
-But it's normally afterwards that you decide whether to include it
+But it's normally afterwards that you decide whether to include it as a QMD.

 QMDs ‘happen’.
-They are often unplanned (unless you do a full traverse of the Cullin Ridge or the Glen Shiel seven for example).
+They are often unplanned (unless you set off and plan a full traverse of the Cullin Ridge or the Glen Shiel seven for example).
 The weather may have turned nastier than expected, something may have occurred to mean you had to change your route plan etc.